Early Estimation of Language to Latent Alignment in Diffusion Models: Results and Discussion

 In this experiment we examine how different training latent ranges impact \model performance.
 Results are reported on the Noisy-Concept-Captions dataset.
 As shown in Figure~\ref{fig:latent_evaluation}, the alignment performance correlate with the inference latent range: lower latent ranges result in less accurate alignment, underscoring the challenge of assessing language-to-latent alignment under the presence of noise.

 The baseline CLIP model (top row), performs poorly in latents ranges 1-49 achieving a top performance of 0.696, despite a VQAScore of 0.747 on the final image.
 This disparity highlights the limitation of lacking noisy data training.
-By comparison, our approach shows that \model inference performance generally correlates with the level of noise present during training.
+By comparison, \model inference performance generally correlates with the level of noise present during training.
 Low-noise training (ranges 40-49) consistently yields the best overall results in both the final latent range and the final image.
-However, models trained on initial latent ranges (10-19) perform best early on (up to 4 points gain) but decline sharply in the final two ranges.
-Middle-range training (20-29) strikes the best balance, achieving stable performance: it is comparable to the best (40-49) models in the later inference ranges while performing better in the initial ranges.
-These results indicate that moderate training noise (latent ranges 20–29) optimizes balanced performance across inference stages.
+However, the model trained on initial latent ranges (10-19) performs best early on (up to 4 points gain) but declines sharply in the final two ranges.
+Middle-range training (20-29) strikes the best balance, achieving stable performance: it is comparable to the best models (40-49) in later inference ranges while performing better in initial ranges.
+These results indicate that moderate training noise (20–29) optimizes balanced performance across inference stages.